SOLIDWORKS Logo

 Dassault Systemes advises their customers to use a workstation card, and there are actually some significant performance advantages to doing so.
 We found that in some situations a low-end Quadro can outperform “faster” GeForce cards.
 In addition, using a certified card is the only way to get official support for features like Realview and Ambient Occlusion.

-Prior to SOLIDWORKS 2019, there was very little performance difference between different Quadro video cards – except at the very high end, with extremely complex assemblies on high resolution monitors.
+Prior to SOLIDWORKS 2019, there was very little performance difference between different professional / Quadro video cards – except at the very high end, with extremely complex assemblies on high-resolution monitors.
 However, there is a new feature that debuted in SW 2019 called “Enhanced graphics performance” mode.
 With that enabled, the video card takes on much more of the work involved when displaying parts and assemblies.
-That also leads to a much greater difference in frame rates with different Quadro cards, which can be seen in the graphs below.
+That also leads to a much greater difference in frame rates with different professional-grade video cards, making higher-end models more important for complex projects.

 What is the best video card (GPU) for SOLIDWORKS?